filippotoso/models-generator/README.md

 # Models Generator

-A Laravel Artisan command to automatically generate models from database tables.
+A Laravel Artisan command to automatically generate models and factories from database tables.

 ## Requirements